soumitradev/dwitter-go-api/README.md

 > cdn_key.json is the key to Google Firebase

 **TODO:**

 - Add more OAuth providers
 - If username/email is already taken, allow them to set a new one
 - If user has already signed up, log them in when using OAuth flow
-- Advanced Search for Tweets
+- Advanced Search for Dweets
 - Frontend in Vue

 **TODO: (Advanced)**

 - Add support for becoming an OAuth identity provider

 The entire API is now ready.
 I haven't tested for every scenario, because it would take too much time to do it, so I'll fix any bugs I find in the future when working on the frontend.